Time for previews, already -- "Good Grief!"

 The musical opened Off-Broadway at Theatre 80 St. Marks, on Mar.
 7, 1967 and comprises loosely arranged songs and vignettes -- a slice of the lives of these elementary-school aged characters.
 The St. Marks production ran 1,597 performances.
 Songs include "Happiness Is," "Book Report" and "My Blanket and Me."
 In 1971, the original production transferred to Broadway's John Golden Theatre, where it only lasted 32 performances.
 The original cast recording of the score was released in 1967 by MGM.

+For the new revival the show has been considerably reworked, with two new songs by Andrew Lippa (composer of john and jen [sic]) added, as well as additional music, a new character, and 23 new vignettes by Mayer from original Schultz strips written since 1967.
 The two new songs include one for Kristin Chenoweth's character, Sally (a role created for this production) entitled "My New Philosophy" and an additional song for the character of the piano-playing Schroeder (played by Stanley Wayne Mathis) titled, "Beethoven Day."